bumzack/sveltekit-d3js-zoom-brush/readme.md

-# A brushabe and zoomable chart in SvelteKit using D3js
+# A brushabe and zoomable multline chart in SvelteKit using D3js

 A brushable and zoomable multi line chart in SvelteKit & D3js

 ## Screenshot